LHMak/multinational-retail-data-centralisation75/README.md

 # Multinational Retail Data Centralisation project
 Collates, cleans and centralises store data into a single location.

+## Project Brief
+> You work for a multinational company that sells various goods across the globe.
+Currently, their sales data is spread across many different data sources making it not easily accessible or analysable by current members of the team.
+In an effort to become more data-driven, your organisation would like to make its sales data accessible from one centralised location.

+> Your first goal will be to produce a system that stores the current company data in a database so that it's accessed from one centralised location and acts as a single source of truth for sales data.
+You will then query the database to get up-to-date metrics for the business.

 ## Project Description

 I have undertaken this project as part of the AiCore Cloud Engineering pathway.
 The aim of this project was to collate, clean and centralise the sales data from a fictional multinational company.